In a recent post on our Lucy Walker Recruitment Blog, we talked about how much recruitment has changed in the last 25 years.

 Develop A Talent Attracting Employer Brand

-The latest buzz words you will see running around LinkedIn are corporate culture, wellbeing and employer branding.
+The latest buzz words you will see running around LinkedIn are corporate culture, wellbeing , employer branding and remote working.

-For now, let’s stick with the latter; employer branding as this is critical to attracting talent.
-We wrote about this in our recent article on Finding Your Perfect Employee.
+For now, let’s stick with employer branding as this is critical to attracting talent.

-Social media, connected generations, Glassdoor and Google mean that your employer brand is laid out for all to see.
+Social media, connected generations, Glassdoor and Google mean that your employer brand is laid out for all to see everywhere.

 The question is, are you communicating a clear message about why you ‘should’ be on that great candidate’s radar as the employer to work for?